 However, the next year, Harriette started a new liaison with a man she met on a bus, Charles Abbott.
 He was, in fact, the conductor of the station omnibus, which ran from the George Hotel in Bedford.
 Charles was already married, a fact which, Harriette said later, he did not share with her immediately.
 He was also, at nineteen, very much younger than her, although he may not have told her that immediately either.
 He had lied about his age at his marriage to Edith Bainbridge only the year before, saying that he was twenty-one, whereas his Canadian death record shows his date of birth as 22 May 1882.
 Since by the time he died there was no need for subterfuge, this is likely to be correct.
-He was the son of William Abbott, a shepherd, and his wife Martha.

 The couple corresponded.
 He called her ‘my dearest darling’, she wrote him ‘hysterical’ letters.
 Harriette was confronted by Edith in the street, but refused to give up her lover.
 She wrote to Charles suggesting that they elope to Canada, where they could live on her small private income of £200 a year.